OpenGATE/Gate/docs/generating_and_tracking_optical_photons.rst

 Scintillation
 ~~~~~~~~~~~~~

 A scintillator is characterized by its photon emission spectrum.
-The scintillation follows an exponential decay with two time constants, a fast and a slow one.
-The relative strength of the fast component **FASTCOMPONENT** as a fraction of total scintillation yield is given by the **YIELDRATIO**.
-The emission spectra of both decays are given by the property vectors **FASTCOMPONENT** and **SLOWCOMPONENT** and the time constants **FASTTIMECONSTANT** and **SLOWTIMECONSTANT**.
+The scintillation follows an exponential decay with up to three time constants.
+The relative strength of the components as a fraction of the total scintillation yield is given by **SCINTILLATIONYIELD1**, **SCINTILLATIONYIELD2** and **SCINTILLATIONYIELD3**.
+The emission spectra of the decays are given by the property vectors **SCINTILLATIONCOMPONENT1**, **SCINTILLATIONCOMPONENT2** and **SCINTILLATIONCOMPONENT3** and the time constants **SCINTILLATIONTIMECONSTANT1**, **SCINTILLATIONTIMECONSTANT2** and **SCINTILLATIONTIMECONSTANT3**.
 These vectors specify the probability that a photon with the given energy is emitted.
 The sum of each of the vectors should therefore be one.

 In order to have scintillation in a material, the first parameter that has to be specified is the **SCINTILLATIONYIELD** (1/Mev, 1/keV), which gives the number of photons that is emitted per amount of energy absorbed, or, more precisely, it gives the *expectation* value of this number, since the real number of emitted photons follows a normal distribution.
 The variance of this normal distribution is **RESOLUTION-SCALE** times this expectation value.
 Thus, for example, when a gamma photon deposits :math:`E` amount of energy in the scintillator, :math:`N` optical photons are emitted with an expectation value of
 :math:`\mu_N` = *E* .
 SCINTILLATIONYIELD